A computational approach to exponential-type variable-order fractional differential equations: Introduction

 This work is organised as follows.
 In Section \ref{S:VOGeneral} we provide a brief review of Scarpi's VO fractional calculus.
 Section \ref{S:Propr_TransFunction_Exp} describes an order transition of exponential type and analyses the main properties of the corresponding VO integral and derivative, and their implications for the VO relaxation equation.
-In Section \ref{S:ConvolutionQuadrature} we propose a numerical approach to solve VO-FDEs and provide a VO extension of the GL scheme.
-After that, we discuss some technical details concerning the accurate computation of weights in the proposed scheme.
+In Section \ref{S:ConvolutionQuadrature} we describe a numerical approach to solve VO-FDEs and we discuss some technical details concerning the accurate computation of weights in the proposed scheme.
 Lastly, in Section \ref{S:NumericalExperiments} we present some numerical experiments in order to test and validate the proposed computational approach.
 In Section \ref{sec:conc} we offer some concluding remarks and an outlook on future research.